4/5

 Instructions for the Szondi test

-You will be given six series of photographs with eight portraits in each.
+You will be given six sets of eight portraits each.
 Please look at them carefully.
-First, choose the two images that you like the most (the most attractive).
-If this is difficult to do, then select the portraits that you dislike the least.
+First, choose the two images you find most attractive.
+If that's difficult, select the ones you dislike the least.

 1 image set

-Choose the two images you prefer most (the most attractive)
+Choose the two images you find most attractive